Started: May 2008

 'Where am I?'
 She asked herself in terrible awe.
 She released a shudder of panic.
 'How am I going to get out of here?'

-The room she was in was rectangular shaped, approximately 9x16.
-There was also a door to her far left and a door across from that one.
+The room she was in an average sized room.
+There was a door to her far left and a door across from that one.
 The room had dark brown paneling and orange carpeting.
 Behind her on a small night stand was a large Vanilla scented candle.

 She struggled in her bonds and leaned forward and examined the ropes on her feet.
 To her utter horror she felt the need to use the restroom.
 'This can't be happening.'
 She thought and started to shake.